By Albert Gicheha and Don Pablo

 2. RuiRuaka River

-RuiRuaka then flows behind Hotel La Mada and crosses the Thika Highway between the General Service Unit (GSU) Headquarters and Rosters roundabout.
-The river then merges with a smaller stream and flows to Ruaraka where it forms a distinction between EABL-Ngumba area and Baba Ndogo.
+RuiRuaka and the Karura river confluence as they it the Thika Highway between the General Service Unit (GSU) Headquarters and Rosters roundabout.
+The river then forms a distinction between EABL-Ngumba area and Baba Ndogo.
 Further downstream it flows in the Lucky Summer area and joins the Nairobi River at Dandora phase 5.

 3. Mathari and Gitathuru Rivers